 PM: How & when did you started with party decoration?

 Artescape: I started when I was 18 years old, going to nightclubs when it was still the ‘Rave days’ techno house clubs in mid 90’s.
-I started painting the walls of the nightclubs.
-I was partying in with trippy psychedelic wall paintings.
-I went to my first ‘psytrance’ party in 1997 and fell in love.
+I started painting the walls of the nightclubs I was partying in with trippy psychedelic wall paintings.
+I went to my first ‘psytrance’ party in 1997, and fell in love.
 Then in 2000 I made my first psychedelic UV backdrops, which went to the Zambia Total Eclipse Festival in 2000.
 I sold everything!
-And from then, I proceeded to make backdrops as a hobby/ for fun for local psytrance parties in Johannesburg, where I was living at the time.
+And from then proceeded making backdrops as a hobby/ for fun for local psytrance parties in Johannesburg, where I was living at the time.

 PM: that sounds great.
-Do you had any artistic background or started totally as a hobby?
+Do you had any artistic background or started completely as a hobby?